My top 22 NES Homebrew that I own. Why 22? Because why not!

 - Alter Ego – Replaced Custom Edition with the Mojon Twins release

-My book with gigantic amount of NES Homebrew games is for sale:
+My books that contain a gigantic amount of NES Homebrew games are now available!

 Here are the arbitrary rules: